battlecode/battlecode-server-2017/specs.md

 Execution Order
 ------------------

-The following is a detailed map of a robot's execution order to remove ambiguities:
+The game is comprised of a number of rounds.
+During each round, all robots get a turn in order of their IDs.
+Robots that were created earlier have lower IDs.
+Newly spawned robots will have a turn on the same round they were created.

+The following is a detailed list of a robot's execution order within a single turn.
+If it dies halfway through, the remainder of the list does not get executed.
+In particular, note that changes to a robot's state do not happen while player code is being executed.
+All actions instead get sent to an action queue, and they are executed after the player code is run.
+For example, if a SOLDIER calls move() and then getLocation(), it will not reflect the location of the robot yet.

-1. Robot's upkeep cost, `GameConstants.UNIT_UPKEEP` is subtracted from the power pool, or if there is insufficient power in the pool, 'GameConstants.UNIT_ENERGON_UPKEEP' is paid in energon (if robot dies, it does not get a turn, and no power is refunded).
+1. Robot's upkeep cost, is subtracted from the power pool, or if there is insufficient power in the pool, 'GameConstants.UNIT_ENERGON_UPKEEP' is paid in energon (if robot dies, it does not get a turn, and no power is refunded).
-2. Robot executes up to `GameConstants.BYTECODE_LIMIT` of code.
+2. Robot executes up to `GameConstants.BYTECODE_LIMIT` of player code.
+Power costs for action calls in the player code are checked based on the available power at this point.
-3. Power is refunded based on remaining bytecodes by a factor of `GameConstants.ENERGY_COST_PER_BYTECODE`, even if it paid its upkeep with energon.
+3. Power is refunded based on remaining bytecodes by a factor of `GameConstants.POWER_COST_PER_BYTECODE`, even if it paid its upkeep with energon.
-4. Robots perform actions.
+4. Channels are updated with new broadcasts
+5. Actions are performed

     a.
-If the robot is on the last turn of mining, the mines are placed on the map (SOLDIER Only)
+If the robot is on the last turn of mining, the mines are placed on the map (SOLIDER Only)

     b.
-If the robot is on the last turn of defusing, the mines are removed from the map (SOLDIER Only)
+If the robot is on the last turn of defusing, the mines are removed from the map (SOLIDER Only)

     c.
-If the robot is on the last turn of capturing, then the encampment is created, and the robot is destroyed (SOLDIER Only)
+If the robot is on the last turn of capturing, then the encampment is created, and the robot is destroyed (SOLIDER Only)

     d.
-The robot moves (SOLDIER Only)
+The robot moves (SOLIDER Only)

     e.
 Targeted attacks happen (ARTILLERY Only)

     f.
 Research is updated OR a unit is spawned (HQ Only)

-5. Mine damage is applied (SOLDIER Only)
+6. Mine damage is applied
-6. Attacks are performed
+7. Automatic attacks are performed

     a.
-Robot auto-attacks adjacent enemies (SOLDIER Only)
+Robot autoattacks adjacent enemies (SOLIDER Only)

     b.
-Adjacent units are healed (MEDBAY Only).
+Robot heals itself and adjacent allies (MEDBAY Only).

     c.
-Adjacent units are shielded (SHIELDS Only).

-7. Channels are updated with new broadcasts
+Robot adds shields to itself and adjacent allies (SHIELDS Only).

-8. Shield decay is applied `GameConstants.SHIELD_DECAY_RATE`
+8. Shield decay is applied